waynemoir/waynemoir.com/_posts/2010-08-16-embarrassing-error-messages.md

 ---
 title: Embarrassing Error Messages
-author: wayne.moir
 layout: default
 categories:
-- Asides
+- Web development
 tags:
 - Asides
 ---
-#
+# Embarrassing Error Messages

 Error messages should be helpful and give users hints on what to do next.
 This article from uxmatters on [avoiding being embarrassed by your error messages][1] provides food for thought on this subject